Depth118/Nyanbar2/README.md

-# NyanBar - Modern Anime Streaming Website
+# Nyanbar Anime Streaming Website

 A modern anime streaming website that integrates with AniList for anime metadata and nyaa.si for download links.
 Built with React, TypeScript, Node.js, and Tailwind CSS.